-Treva Reid is a community leader, advocate, and overcomer.
+Treva is an overcomer, a resilient single mother and community builder.
 She was raised in a family of educators, entrepreneurs, civil servants, and laborers with a deep respect for hard work.
-Treva’s passion to serve stems from growing up in a large civically engaged family where her great-grandmother’s political activism informed their values.
+Treva’s passion to serve stems from growing up in a large civically-engaged family where her great-grandmother’s political activism informed their values.

 As a young single mother in college working multiple jobs, she leveraged strengths from her upbringing to provide for her daughter and graduate from Hampton University.

 Treva has a tenacious determination to overcome seemingly impossible situations.
 Her personal experience with childhood trauma, gun violence, intimate partner abuse, poverty and housing instability motivates her passion to fight for justice.
 The issues we face in Oakland are not just policy concerns for Treva – they are personal.

 As a senior aide to Assemblymember (now State Senator) Nancy Skinner, Treva advocated for affordable housing policies, gun violence prevention, job training programs, legislation for incarcerated and formerly-incarcerated individuals, and other critical efforts for Oakland residents.
 She’s the only candidate for mayor with experience working on issues facing Oakland at the State level.

 Since she was elected to the Oakland City Council in late 2020, Treva has held to her promise to tirelessly work to move East Oakland forward, championing the priorities of her community.
 She helped to activate the Oakland Coliseum in East Oakland as one of two national pilot COVID-19 mass vaccination sites and secured deeper investments for violence prevention programs, workforce development services, and critical health and safety resources in the City budget.
 Treva has also spearheaded many community beautification efforts with East Oakland neighbors.